 If you are a single parent family with an annual adjusted taxable income of more than $100,000, you will not be eligible for FTB Part B.

-If your income is at or below this limit you will continue to get the maximum rate of FTB Part B.
+If your income is at or below this limit, you will continue to get the maximum rate of FTB Part B.

-2 parent family
+Two parent family

-If you are a 2 parent family in which your primary earner has an annual adjusted taxable income of more than $100,000, you will not be eligible for FTB Part B. This is regardless of the lower income of the other parent.
+If you are a 2 parent family in which the primary earner has an annual adjusted taxable income of more than $100,000, you will not be eligible for FTB Part B. This is regardless of the lower income of the other parent.

 Payments are reduced by 20 cents for each dollar of income earned over $5,402.